 Music and mental health

-July 18 2023
+18 July 2023

 Here at the Charlie Waller Trust, staff, trainers, volunteers and supporters have put together playlists of our favourite feel-good tunes.
+If you enjoy classical music, take a listen to our Uplifting Classics playlist.

 Feeling connected

-Feeling connected to others is key to good mental health and music can help us improve feelings of connectedness and equality1.
+Feeling connected to others is key to good mental health and music can help us improve feelings of connectedness and equality.
 This can come about either in a direct way, for instance when we are at a concert or festival, or a more indirect way – perhaps by being aware that others are listening to the same song or piece of music in their own ways.
 We may also relate in positive ways to the lyrics of a song or to the musician’s experiences.

 Does this CHIME with your experience?